Gathering Data#

 in-domain, but actually redirects to an out-of-domain website, then those links will be let through.
 Sometimes, you may

 want to write a filter for links after redirection.
-You can use the RegexFilterMiddleware
+You can use the RegexFilterMiddleware class for that.

-is a spider middleware that is applied after a response is downloaded for a crawled page,
+The RegexFilterMiddleware is a spider middleware that is applied after a response is downloaded for a crawled page,

 after following all redirection.
-It filters out responses depending on the LANGSEARCH_REGEX_FILTER_MIDDLEWARE_ALLOW
+It filters out responses depending on the LANGSEARCH_REGEX_FILTER_MIDDLEWARE_ALLOW and

-settings.
+LANGSEARCH_REGEX_FILTER_MIDDLEWARE_DENY settings.
 Responses that are filtered out will not be processed further.

 This means links will not be extracted from the response.
 The response will also not be sent to the item pipelines.